 OCPN Physical and Hand Therapy (PT/OT) was established in September 2003 with one goal in mind: to provide the best care available for patients in southeastern MA.

-OCPN Physical and Hand Therapy (PT/OT) is an outpatient clinic with specialties in multiple areas of orthopedics.
-These include general orthopedics, pre- and post- operative care, hand therapy and splinting, bio-mechanical analysis and orthotic fabrication, gait/running analysis, injury prevention programs, etc. Our well-rounded staff is dedicated to patient care.
+OCPN Physical and Hand Therapy (PT/OT) is an outpatient clinic with specialties in multiple areas.
+These include general orthopedics, pre- and post- operative care, balance/gait training, hand therapy and splinting, bio-mechanical analysis, gait/running analysis, injury prevention programs, Women’s Health, lymphedema treatment, etc. Our well-rounded staff is dedicated to patient care.
 Each patient is overseen by one therapist throughout their care to ensure continuity and patient comfort.
-Our support staff includes full and part time staff to help facilitate a smooth, efficiently running clinic.
+Our rehab staff and Doctors communicate on a regular basis to allow for the best possible outcomes for our patients.

 OCPN Physical and Hand Therapy (PT/OT) is involved in supporting many of our local high schools and club sports.
 Whether it’s simply financial support, injury prevention programs, and post-injury rehab, our goal is to keep the local athletes in the game at the highest and safest level possible.